stefan-it/turkish-bert/CHEATSHEET.md

 after 100k steps.
 The last 20 checkpoints will be kept.

 **Notice**: Due to a training command mistake, the uncased model was only trained for 2M steps.

+Both cased and uncased models with a vocab size of 128k were trained for 2M steps.